 Phones keep us entertained and make life easier but, social media and the internet can play host to cyberbullies.
 Here's some tips on how to stay safe online.

-Phones are good – they keep us entertained, they make life that little bit easier, and they keep us connected with friends and family.
+Phones are good – they entertain us, they make life easier, and they keep us connected with friends and family.
 There’s no down side, right?

 That’s almost true.

 What is cyberbullying?

-Cyberbullying can be anything from leaving nasty or embarrassing comments on someone’s profile to trolling, harassment or spreading rumours using social media, emails, text, websites or any other online platforms.
+Cyberbullying can take several forms.
+Examples include leaving nasty or embarrassing comments on someone’s profile to trolling, harassment or spreading rumours.
+Often this is through social media, emails, text, websites or any other online platforms.